Data-Only-Greater/sveltekit-adapter-aws-pulumi/README.md

   memorySize?: number // Memory size of SSR lambda in MB (default: 128)
-  pulumiPaths: string[] // For internal use only region?: string // Region to deploy resources (default: us-east-2) stackName?: string // Pulumi stack name (default: dev) }
+  pulumiPaths: string[] // For internal use only region?: string // Region to deploy resources (default: us-east-2) serverStreaming?: boolean // Use lambda streaming responses for SSR server stackName?: string // Pulumi stack name (default: dev) }
 ```